 Hopwood, N 2018, 'Practice, Theory and Doctoral Education Research' in Bitzer, E, Frick, L, Fourie-Malherbe, M & Pyhalto, K (eds), Spaces, Journeys and New Horizons for PostGraduate Supervision, Sun Press.

-Hopwood, N 2017, 'Agency, learning and knowledge work: epistemic dilemmas in professional practices' in Goller, M & Paloniemi, S (eds), Agency at work: an agentic perspective on professional learning and development., Springer, Dordrecht, pp. 121-140.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2017, 'Agency, learning and knowledge work: epistemic dilemmas in professional practices' in Goller, M & Paloniemi, S (eds), Agency at work: an agentic perspective on professional learning and development., Springer, Dordrecht, pp. 121-140.View/Download from: Publisher's site

 The nature of professional work is changing.
 In particular, relationships between professionals and the people work are being reforged in more complex formations.
 Partnership approaches to services for families with young children are among the historically new work practices that are part of a broader shift towards coproduction.
 Working in partnership with parents places a particular set of demands on practitioners, including engaging in distinctive forms of relational work and developing new kinds of expertise.
 Less well understood is what such changes mean in terms of the ways professionals in such settings need to develop and exercise agency as a regular, but nonroutine, part of their work.
 This chapter draws on an ethnographic study of a parent education service in Sydney (Australia), casting light on agentic responses to a series of epistemic dilemmas that professionals encounter in practice.
 Adopting a cultural-historical approach, it works with concepts of the object, activity, motive, and practice in dialectic relation with one another.
 Analysis focuses on handover between professionals as an artefact of practice in which professionals do knowledge work, inflecting 'Where to?' questions with agentic and epistemic considerations of 'How do we get there?'
 The account provided here enriches cultural-historical understandings of agency in the context of professional work, offering an expanded description of responses to epistemic dilemmas in practice.

-Hopwood, N 2017, 'Expertise, learning, and agency in partnership practices in services for families with young children' in Edwards, A (ed), Working Relationally in and across Practices: A Cultural-Historical Approach to Collaboration, Cambridge University Press, UK, pp. 25-42.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2017, 'Expertise, learning, and agency in partnership practices in services for families with young children' in Edwards, A (ed), Working Relationally in and across Practices: A Cultural-Historical Approach to Collaboration, Cambridge University Press, UK, pp. 25-42.View/Download from: Publisher's site

 I argue these effects can be accomplished through professional work in